 If you’re sure your contact is the right person, your sales message is compelling, and the ask is clear, here are a few successful techniques our Door Openers use:

 1. Call the assistant, if the decision maker has one, and ask for help.
 Let the assistant know you’ve been trying to reach the decision maker, what you have done so far and ask for guidance regarding what to do next.
 Explain why the decision maker would not want to put off meeting you.
 Avoid phrases such as, “I would love a meeting.”
 That’s about you.
 This request is about the decision maker.
 Ask for help securing time on the calendar.
 The assistant will likely need to ask the decision maker for permission.
 Arm the assistant with easily digestible information (not a lengthy PowerPoint) that will help the prospect say “yes.”

 2. Call or email on a Sunday night.
 Decision makers often clear their inboxes on the weekend.
-After you explain why a meeting with you is important, ask him/her to give the assistant permission to put a meeting on the calendar.
+After you explain why a meeting with you is important, ask your contact to give the assistant permission to put a meeting on the calendar.
 Then, call the assistant Monday morning to follow up on the date and time that works.

 3. Ask for a meeting by phone/email, then send a calendar invite proposing a half-hour timeslot.
 Let the decision maker know you will send an invite for easy scheduling and that you are open to other dates and times if what you initially proposed does not work.

 4. Email asking if he or she is the right person with whom to speak.
 If not, ask to be directed to the appropriate person.
 Sometimes the right person will apologize for not responding sooner.
 Express your understanding of how busy life is and ask for the meeting!